Shreyas2409/FoodApp/README.md

 ### 1. Facade Pattern
 * **Purpose:** Provides a simplified, high-level interface to a complex subsystem.
-* **Implementation:** The `OrderFacade` class (`com.example.designpatterns.service.OrderFacade`) acts as a single entry point for placing an order.
+* **Implementation:** The `OrderFacade` class (`com.example.foodapp.service.OrderFacade`) acts as a single entry point for placing an order.
 It hides the underlying complexity of creating food items, applying decorators, processing payments, saving the order, and notifying observers.
 The `OrderController` only needs to interact with this facade, not the individual components.

 ### 2. Strategy Pattern
 * **Purpose:** Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-* **Implementation:** The `PaymentStrategy` interface (`com.example.designpatterns.patterns.strategy.PaymentStrategy`) defines the contract for a payment method.
+* **Implementation:** The `PaymentStrategy` interface (`com.example.foodapp.patterns.strategy.PaymentStrategy`) defines the contract for a payment method.
 Concrete implementations like `CreditCardPayment` and `PayPalPayment` provide different ways to pay.
 The `OrderFacade` selects the appropriate strategy at runtime based on the user's request, without being coupled to the specific payment logic.

 ### 3. Observer Pattern
 * **Purpose:** Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.